lylepratt/ngrokforward/README.md

 # ngrokforward
-Forwards requests to an ngrok subdomain
+Forwards requests to an ngrok subdomain in order to get around network level blocks of "ngrok.io".